-The Smith School of Business Academic Integrity (https:// smith.queensu.ca/about/academic integrity/) sets out complete procedures and processes for handling suspected departures from academic integrity.
-Students are responsible for familiarizing themselves with the policy.
+The Smith School of Business Academic Integrity (https:// smith.queensu.ca/about/academic\integrity/) sets out complete procedures and processes for handling suspected departures from academic integrity.
+Students are responsible for familiarizing themselves with the Queens and Smith School of Business Academic Integrity policies.